SixLabors/docs/articles/imagesharp/pixelbuffers.md

 ```

 ### Parallel, pixel-format agnostic image manipulation
-There is a way to process image data that is even faster than using the approach mentioned before, and that also has the advantage of working on images of any underlying pixel-format, in a completely transparent way: using the @"SixLabors.ImageSharp.Processing.PixelRowDelegateExtensions.ProcessPixelRowsAsVector4(SixLabors.ImageSharp.Processing.IImageProcessingContext,SixLabors.ImageSharp.Processing.PixelRowOperation)" APIs.
+There is a way to process image data in a floating-point format that might be faster for  multi-core client applications, and also has the advantage of working on images of any underlying pixel-format, in a completely transparent way: using the @"SixLabors.ImageSharp.Processing.PixelRowDelegateExtensions.ProcessPixelRowsAsVector4(SixLabors.ImageSharp.Processing.IImageProcessingContext,SixLabors.ImageSharp.Processing.PixelRowOperation)" APIs.

 This is how you can use this extension to manipulate an image: